thedep2/decider/docs/decider_framework.md

 As outlined in the project roadmap, future enhancements to the Decider Framework include:

-1. **Initial State**: Support for creating an Aggregate with an initial state
+1. **Initial State**: ✅ Support for creating an Aggregate with an initial state - Implemented with the InitialState interface and InitialBulb implementation
 2. **Terminal State**: Support for marking an Aggregate as terminal, preventing further state changes
 3. **Persist Lists of Events**: Store events in a persistent store for auditing and event sourcing
 4. **Event Sourcing**: Rebuild the state of an Aggregate from the sequence of Events